 # Load OmicSignature package

-Before you begin
+library(OmicSignature)Before you begin

-Please navigate to our sigrepo.org portal to create your account.
-On the login page, click "Register here!" and fill out the registration form to create an account.
-You will receive an email when your account has been activated.
-Due to SQL constraints, having multiple users on the same testing account, like running the tutorial in the readme, will fail to connect.
-Each user using their own account is ideal.
+Please visit sigrepo.org to create an account.
+On the login page, click “Register here!” and complete the registration form.
+You will receive an email once your account has been activated.

-Connect to SigRepo Database
+Connect to the SigRepo Database

-There are three types of user accounts:
+There are three user account types: